brucee63/mkdocs-blog/docs/index.md

-# About Me
+# Blog

-My name is Bruce Charron, I've been a developer, lead, development manager, and a consultant.
-This blog is primarily about tech, but my other passions are photgraphy and cooking.
-So you'll find some of that here as well.
-Of late, I've been augmenting professional experience with homelab work to cover the bases.
+My name is Bruce Charron, I've worn a few hats over my career.
+This blog primarily focuses on technology, but it also reflects my passions for photography and cooking, so you'll find a mix of those topics here too.
+Recently, I’ve been enhancing my professional expertise through homelab projects, broadening my skill set and exploring new challenges.